Semi-convection in rotating spherical shells: flows, layers and dynamos: Dynamics in the non-linear regime

-The black line in fig.~\ref{fig:Raclayers}(a) shows the scaling \eqref{eqn:Nlscaling}; where $N_l>0$, there is broad agreement between the data and $1/2$ power law.
-(Grey lines show upper and lower bounds on the power law at $0.2$ and $0.65$).
-Only an integer number of layers is possible, so the scaling \eqref{eqn:Nlscaling} cannot fit exactly.
-In particular, when $\Rac$ is below a certain threshold, the domain is no longer large enough to support layering, and $N_l=0$, matching with the results of \citet{moll2016effect}.
+To understand this trend in the number of layers, we consider the parameters in terms of the characteristic length $d$ and the modified Taylor number $Ta^*$.
+The condition of \citet{mirouh2012new} suggests that layering requires $\Rat>(50R_o/\Delta R)^4=10^8$, however for the $\Ek=10^{-4}$ transect we see layering at $\Rat=10^7$, suggesting that the addition of rotation has changed the necessary length scale.
+According to the $Ta^*\gg1$ condition \eqref{eqn:Ta*}, the critical value of $\Rat$ would scale with $\Ek^2$; however fig.~\ref{fig:Raclayers} shows that the number of layers actually depends on the viscosity-free quantity $\Ek\Rat$, with layering for $\Ek\Rat\gtrsim1000$.
+We note that our simulations show layering up to $Ta^*=9$, but appear to all be in the small-$Ta^*$ regime; the difference from the $Ta^*=1$ cut-off of \citet{moll2017effect} is likely due to a scaling factor in the definition \eqref{eqn:Ta*}.

+Figure~\ref{fig:Raclayers}(a) shows the onset of layering at $\Ek\Rat\approx 1000$, with transitions to two and three layers at $6000$ and $12000$ respectively.
+Based on this, we identify the empirical scaling $h_{layer}$ for layer formation

+and note that the number of layers initially present in the domain will be the integer part of $R_o\Delta R/h_{layer}$.

-Note the difference between the zero-layer state in fig.~\ref{fig:Raclayers}(b) and that seen in fig.~\ref{fig:gamma}(c).
+Note the difference between the zero-layer state in fig.~\ref{fig:Raclayers}(b) and that seen in fig.~\ref{fig:gamma}(d).
 Here, layering is possible by the $\gamma$-instability, so there is a full non-linear response with convective motions visible in the velocity field, and noticeable density structure visible, but no coherent layering throughout the domain.
-By contrast, in fig.~\ref{fig:gamma}(c), the system is stable to layering, with only a small-amplitude weakly non-linear response.
-The composition field is rather homogeneous, with no discernible departure from the background conductive state in fig.~\ref{fig:gamma}(e).
+By contrast, in fig.~\ref{fig:gamma}(d), the system is stable to layering, with only a small-amplitude weakly non-linear response.
+The composition field is rather homogeneous, with no discernible departure from the background conductive state in fig.~\ref{fig:gamma}(d).